|1.||How can I contact a Computer Science advisor?|

 See your own advisor and a CS advisor to have the form signed.

 See Computing Technology option and CS minor for more details.

 |12.||Whom should I see to get into a CS course?|

 |Normally, you should use Quest to enrol in CS courses.

-You are strongly urged to select CS courses two terms in advance.
-If you don't have the prerequisites (for example, you're an Engineering or exchange student), see a CS advisor to fill out a Course Selection Override form.
+You are strongly urged to select CS courses one term in advance during the course selection period.
+If you don't have the prerequisites, see a CS advisor.

 If you have trouble enrolling in a CS course for the current or up-coming term: